To More Inquiry

 Rajaji National Park is celebrated for protecting tigers and Asian elephants.
-This National Park is having more than 50 types of vertebrates including Himalayan mountain bears, Sloth bears, panthers, Marten, Hyena, Jackal, and so on.
+This National Park has more than 50 types of vertebrates including Himalayan mountain bears, Sloth bears, panthers, Marten, Hyena, Jackal, and so on.
 This National Park includes around 350 Asian elephants inside its limits other than these untamed life creatures.
 There are more than 300 types of birds that can be seen in Rajaji National Park.

 Out of 300 types of birds, 90 species incorporate transient birds like Mallards, Pochards, Shelducks, Teals, and Gulls.
 Rajaji National Park was declared a National Park in September 2012.
 This National Park is partitioned into three zones the Rajaji zone which was set up in the year 1948 the Motichoor range which was set up in 1936 and the Chilla range which was set up in the year 1977.
 The total National Park is spread in the space of 820 square kilometers which through and through was named Rajaji National Park in the year 1983.